 Dermal fillers like Restylane Lyft aren’t covered by insurance.
 This is because wrinkle treatments are considered cosmetic procedures, and not medical ones.
 Given this fact, it’s important to know all the related costs of Restylane Lyft ahead of time before you get these injections.

 The national average for HA-based fillers like Restylane Lyft is $682.
-However, depending on the amount needed for areas of concern, you might end up spending between $300 and $650 per syringe.
+However, depending on the amount needed, you might end up spending between $300 and $650 per syringe.

 Some of the considerations that may affect your quote include: